Skip to content

 LemonTree and GitFlow

-This content is also available as a presentation in German: GitFlow mit EA Modelle.pdf
+This guide is also available as a presentation in German: GitFlow mit EA Modelle.pdf

-The following description is based on using the UI TortoiseGit with LemonTree integration to interact with git:
+The following description is based on using TortoiseGit with LemonTree integration to interact with Git

 Example Tool Chain